 Faculty Directory

-Tricia Z King, PhD
+Tricia Z. King, PhD

-Tricia Z, King, PhD headshot
+Tricia Z. King, PhD headshot

-Chair, Neuropsychology and Behavioral Neuroscience Program
+Chair (acting), Neuropsychology & Cognitive and Affective Neuroscience Program

 Georgia State University